EMMA: Scaling Mobile Manipulation via Egocentric Human Data: EMMA: System and Algorithm

 \subsection{Data Retargeting and Alignment}

-A fundamental challenge in leveraging human data ($\mathcal{D}_H$) for robot learning lies in the significant embodiment gap, impacting both navigation and manipulation.
+A fundamental challenge in leveraging human data ($\mathcal{D}_H$) for robot learning is the embodiment gap, defined as the mismatch in physical morphology and movement kinematics between human and robot embodiments, which affects navigation and manipulation.
 Humans navigate omnidirectionally with decoupled head-gaze, whereas our robot uses a differential-drive base with kinematically constrained movements.
 Similarly, human hand motions ($H_p$) captured egocentrically differ kinematically and distributionally from robot end-effector motions ($R_p$).
-To enable effective knowledge transfer and co-training in an end-to-end imitation learning setting (Sec.~\ref{sec:cotraining}), we introduce distinct retargeting and alignment strategies for navigation and manipulation.
+To enable effective knowledge transfer and co-training in an end-to-end imitation learning setting (Sec.~\ref{sec:cotraining}), we introduce two distinct data processing strategies: optimization-based retargeting for navigation and coordinate-space alignment for manipulation.

+\textbf{Bridging Navigation Kinematic Gap.} We process the raw human head pose $H_d$ (Sec.~\ref{sec:methods}) to generate \emph{both} the ground-truth action labels for the policy and the contextual state input.

-\textbf{Bridging Navigation Kinematic Gap.} The primary focus of our retargeting efforts is translating human navigation trajectories into commands suitable for our differential-drive robot (Fig.~\ref{fig:retargeting}).
+\emph{1.
+Navigation Action Labels:} The primary focus of our retargeting efforts is translating human navigation trajectories into ground-truth action labels suitable for our differential-drive robot (Fig.~\ref{fig:retargeting}).
 During human demonstrations, we extract 2D base poses $h_{\text{base}}^t = (x^t, y^t, \theta^t)$ by projecting the 3D head pose $H_d^t$ onto the ground plane.
 These poses form navigation waypoints that capture the human's intended path.

 However, directly mapping this sequence of waypoints to robot base commands is ill-posed due to differential-drive constraints (the robot can only move in straight lines and circular arcs) and the fixed alignment between the robot's torso-mounted Aria sensor and its heading.
 To overcome this, we formulate an optimization problem: given a sequence of desired waypoints $\{h_{\text{base}}^k = (x_k^d, y_k^d, \theta_k^d)\}_{k=1}^K$ extracted from human trajectory, find velocity commands $\mathbf{z} = [(v_1, \omega_1), ..., (v_K, \omega_K)]$ that minimize: subject to the differential-drive dynamics: